Likes2Weave/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?
 Some intervals and days display NA values for steps.
 For this part of the assignment, you can ignore the missing values in the dataset.

-Calculate the total number of steps per day.
 Use the total steps per day to create the histogram of the total steps taken per day.

 ```r